 A macro pivot is expected by mid-2014 (+/-), which is the length of the ‘leash’ we are giving the US stock market for a final top.
 In line with that view, fundamentals need to turn up as represented by gold’s ratios to commodities, stock markets, etc. in order to maintain a bullish view on the sector.
 No ifs, ands, buts or rationalizations.

 * Chickens came home to roost in a deflationary liquidation of that Ponzi racket in 2008.

 ** I do not use the word “manipulation” lightly.
 But the act of buying long-term and selling short-term Treasuries to sanitize inflation signals was pure manipulation.

 *** We used personal information about the Semiconductor capital equipment sector and various technical tools to allow for the likelihood of an oncoming economic growth spurt.

 **** Here again we reference a family member (a CFA) who advised that the best and brightest fund managers were “in cash” and expecting a market meltdown as recently as Q4 2012 during the hysterical Fiscal Cliff non-starter.
 “Bullish!” replied this letter writer, not feeling the need to get overly wordy.NFTRH Premium for your 25-35 page weekly report, interim updates and NFTRH+ chart and trade ideas, or the Free eLetter for an introduction to our work.
 Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
 Oh, and follow @BiiwiiNFTRH.
-Support free quality content; please disable AdBlock on Biiwii.com... and thank you!
+Support free quality content; please disable AdBlock on Biiwii.com and/or donate... thank you!
 Add to SocialTrade